Image of Custard on Biancolievito

 • For an 80% cocoa Chocolate: 200gr of chocolate per liter of milk

-In case you want to make an excellent chocolate custard, I suggest you cut the milk in the recipe with 40% of water or substitute it with soy or rice vegetable milk.
+To make an excellent chocolate custard, cut the milk in the recipe with 40% water or substitute it with soy or rice vegetable milk.

 Moreover, use at most 10 yolks per liter of milk, as lactose and eggs cover the original aromatic note of chocolate.

-We can start by building a recipe for a Traditional Custard.
-We will gradually increase the content of eggs to see how to re-balance the other ingredients.
+We can start by building a recipe for Traditional Custard.
+We will gradually increase the egg content to see how the other ingredients rebalance.

 The rules we will follow are: